 Method Why is it used?
 What are the benefits?
 What are the drawbacks?
 What are the resource implications?
 What documents will we consult on using this method?
 1 1.
-Document Availab 1.
 Document Availability Place documents 'on deposit' at specified locations Regulatory requirement Allow consultees without access to a computer, to view consultation documents in an easily accessible location Information is freely available to residents across the borough in a location that is convenient to them Passive response mechanism Documents only accessible during normal opening hours High cost of printing large complex documents, often in colour Gradual reduction in the number of suitable venues with the closure of council shops and local libraries Staff time distribution of documents Financial costs printing DPDs SPDs SCI LDS Evidence base documents Place documents on the Council Website Regulatory requirement Allow consultees to view or download consultation documents Documents are immediately accessible in people's own homes at a time that suits them The website is responsive, allowing people to use mobile technology to view webpages and documents Interactive web links inserted within can take the reader directly to any references cited in the text Cost effective mechanism for making large complex documents available Not all people have access to the internet, or are comfortable using it Staff time preparation of web pages and web links liaison with Web Manager Financial costs none DPDs SPDs SCI LDS AMR Evidence base documents

 Method Why is it used?
 What are the benefits?
 What are the drawbacks?
 What are the resource implications?
 What documents will we consult on using this method?
 1 2.
-Prior Notific ation and Publicity Letter Regulatory requirement Advance notification for prescribed bodies; specific and general consultation bodies; other organisations and individuals on the planning policy database about a formal public consultation or other event Seek formal responses to a consultation exercise To keep consultees informed about key stages in document preparation To provide neighbour notifications to properties within an agreed distance of a potential site allocation (above an agreed threshold) Ability to target information for individuals, organisations, interest groups etc. Set-out complex information, on a particular subject, in an easy to understand manner High cost of printing and postage, when compared to email Limited potential for 'cascading' information to others Staff time - writing letter - mail-merge from database - mailing-out Financial costs - printing - postage DPDs SPDs SCI LDS Evidence base documents Email Advance notification for prescribed bodies; specific and general consultation bodies; other organisations and individuals on the planning policy database about a formal public consultation or other event Seek formal responses to a consultation exercise To keep consultees up-to- Ability to target information for individuals, organisations, interest groups etc. Set-out complex information, on a particular subject, in an easy to understand manner Good potential for sharing with other interested parties, helping to 'cascade' news and information to other Not all people have access to the internet, or are comfortable using it Staff time - writing email - mail-merge from database Financial costs - none DPDs SPDs SCI LDS Evidence base documents
+Prior Notification and Publicity Letter Statutory requirement Advance notification for prescribed bodies; specific and general consultation bodies; other organisations and individuals on the planning policy database about a formal public consultation or other event Seek formal responses to a consultation exercise To keep consultees informed about key stages in document preparation To provide neighbour notifications to properties within an agreed distance of a potential site allocation (above an agreed threshold) Ability to target information for individuals, organisations, interest groups etc. Set-out complex information, on a particular subject, in an easy to understand manner High cost of printing and postage, when compared to email Limited potential for 'cascading' information to others Staff time writing letter mail-merge from database mailing-out Financial costs printing postage DPDs SPDs SCI LDS Evidence base documents Planning applications (known as neighbour notification) Note: the statutory requirement for planning applications is for a neighbour notification letter or a site notice (see Table 4.1) Email Advance notification for prescribed bodies; specific and general consultation bodies; other organisations and individuals on the planning policy database about a formal public consultation or other event Seek formal responses to a consultation exercise To keep consultees up-to- Ability to target information for individuals, organisations, interest groups etc. Set-out complex information, on a particular subject, in an easy to understand manner Good potential for sharing with other interested parties, helping to 'cascade' news and information to other Not all people have access to the internet, or are comfortable using it Staff time - writing email - mail-merge from database Financial costs - none DPDs SPDs SCI LDS Evidence base documents